lucasw/popcanbot/README.md

 http://www.robothon.org/robothon/popcan.php

+This shows the latest with the simulation https://www.youtube.com/watch?v=9LyC6aFFdv4

+The sim grippers aren't great at holding onto the can.

 # Dimensions

 "The US standard can is 4.83 inches (0.1227 m) high, 2.13 inches in diameter at the lid, and 2.60 inches (0.0660 m) in diameter at the widest point of the body."